Chichoo01/CFN-Day-2/HelperScripts/README.md

 WaitConditionHandle creates a pre-signed S3 URL which the service polls to to get response signal abck from the stack resource.

+SignalResource API
+--
+Sends a signal to the specified resource with a success or failure status.
+You can use the SignalResource API in conjunction with a creation policy or update policy.
+AWS CloudFormation doesn't proceed with a stack creation or update until resources receive the required number of signals or the timeout period is exceeded.
+The SignalResource API is useful in cases where you want to send signals from anywhere other than an Amazon EC2 instance.

+Example: aws cloudformation signal-resource --stack-name ec2helperscript --logical-resource-id Instance --status SUCCESS --unique-id i-01a87d55951bc6ab0

 cfn-hup:
 ---